Te Kete o Karaitiana Taiuru (Blog)

 Know More

-• Google Māori is live and functional
+• Google Māori launches

 Google Māori is accessed via the google.co.nz page.
 Alas, do I note that there are still macrons missing on the word “Māori”.
 It is refreshing to see it finally go live after the several years it took to get there.
 One important thing i have noticed that nobody has mentioned, is that there is still…